softwaredoug/subredis/README.md

 SubRedis is a simple keyspace creator for Redis, generating completely isolated redises (redisi?) for the application to use.

 Subredis allows creating redis's within an existing redis (or subredis) by prepending a prefix to the key before interacting with redis.
-As each subredis works entirely in its own keyspace, each owner of a subredis can flushdb, view its own keys, and pretend it exists in a redis-compatible but isolated bubble unaffected by other subredis activity going on in the application.
+As each subredis works entirely in its own keyspace, each owner of a subredis exists in a redis-compatible but isolated bubble unaffected by other subredis activity going on in the application.
+See [sample usage](##Sample Usage) for examples.

 You can read more in [this blog post](http://www.opensourceconnections.com/?p=4800&preview=true).